itornaza/sdc-model-predictive-control/README.md

 ## Latency

 The latency of 100 msec is adapted into the system.
 For any given state, we update the car's position by running the motion equations for the duration of the latency.
-The state that is caculated through this procedure is fed to the MPC controller as the present state.
-Because the dt hyperparameter of the MPC controller is in the order of 100msec, the latency is handled by shifting the timestep during the MPC update by 1.
+The state that is caculated through this procedure is then fed to the MPC controller as the present state.
+Because the *dt* hyperparameter of the MPC controller is in the order of 100msec, the latency is handled by shifting the timestep during the MPC update by 1.

 ## Polynomial of the 3rd order

 The desired trajectory is passed as an input from the path planning block as a third order polynomial.
 In the simulator this line is depicted as yellow.
-We use this polynomial to extract the position of the car through the MPC.
+We use this polynomial to extract the position of the car through the MPC implementation.

 ![img](http://latex.codecogs.com/svg.latex?f(x)%20%3D%20a_3%20*%20x%5E3%20%2B%20a_2%20*%20x%5E2%20%2B%20a_1%20*%20x%20%2B%20a_0)